I love Sundays.

 - Mix it with 1/8 of a cup of raw apple cider vinegar.

 - Make it into a paste and apply to clean skin.

 Only leave this mask on for 10-15 minutes until the clay dries.
-If you leave it on to long, your face will get very red and it might get irritated.
+If you leave it on too long, your face will get very red and it might get irritated.

 A great alternative just as good as clay is Healthforce’s Zeolite which also binds to toxins and pulls them out.

 Both can double for a detox bath as well.
-We’d suggest doubling the amount of vinegar if you are going to soak your bones in a bath with the goal of detoxification.
-This is great for rashes, itchy skin, or if you are on an actual cleanse.
+I’d suggest doubling the amount of vinegar if you are going to soak your bones in a bath with the goal of detoxification.
+This is a great idea for rashes, itchy skin, or if you are on an actual cleanse.